alphagov/pay-tcp-proxy/README.md

 # pay-tcp-proxy

+> As of August 2021 this repository is no longer maintained by the GOV.UK Pay team.

 An Nginx proxy using the Nginx stream module to forward TCP traffic from a static address (NLB) to a service endpoint.